Skip to main content

 What to Include in Your Zero Hours Contract (England & Wales)

 A legally compliant zero hours contract for England and Wales must contain several essential elements.
-Understanding each of these elements will help you ensure that your contract is both effective as a business document and compliant with UK employment law.
+Understanding each of these elements will help you confirm that your contract is both effective as a business document and compliant with UK employment law.

 The no-obligation clause is the most fundamental element.
 This clause must make absolutely clear that the employer has no obligation to offer any minimum amount of work, and the worker has no obligation to accept any work that is offered.
 The clause should also address what happens to an engagement once a shift has been accepted — typically, cancellation on short notice by either party is permissible with a specified period of notice.